Bangor schools cancel classes after electrical fire

 Firefighters responded immediately to the fire and extinguished it within 20 minutes, Babcock said.
 However, smoke permeated throughout the gymnasium area and hallways, necessitating the cancellation of classes for the day.

-Superintendent Lynn Johnson said classes are expected to resume Tuesday for students.
+Superintendent Lynn Johnson said classes resumed Tuesday, however, the gym and locker rooms remained closed last week while sanitation took place to remove smoke residue.
 In the meantime, all the exterior lighting panels around the exterior of the gym portion of the building will be turned off while inspectors determine what caused the electrical panel to catch fire.